Posted on Friday, 25th April 2014 by

 • Final Arrangements (Church, funeral home preference, and specifics such as casket, flowers, organist, clothing, etc.)

 I reviewed an excellent book on this subject titled Ahead of Your Time, A complete Guide to End-of-Life Planning several years ago that you may find helpful.
-It is easy to read and only 100 pages of which 30 are devoted to entering the information needed for your personal plan.
+It is still available, easy to read and only 100 pages of which 30 are devoted to entering the information needed for your personal plan.

-we are considering burial at the local national cemetery, it is about 20 miles from our home, or purchasing a crypt at a local community mausoleum just three miles down the road and not far from our church.
-The cost for a mausoleum crypt can be considerably less expensive than a standard in-ground burial.
+We were considering burial at the local national cemetery, it is about 20 miles from our home, or purchasing a crypt at a local cemetery mausoleum just three miles down the road and not far from our church.
+The cost for a mausoleum crypt is about on par with a standard in-ground burial.
 For example, you don’t need a vault or headstone and the headstone alone for a standard grave can cost from $2,000 to $8,000 or more.
-One note of caution, when I said that burial in a community mausoleum can be less expensive that holds true generally if you purchase it ahead of time.
-They offer a considerable preplanning price reductions as an incentive to purchase ahead of time.
-In our case the preplanning cost savings were $3,700.

 If you decide to take advantage of the veteran’s burial benefit review the funeral director’s proposal carefully.
 Most funeral directors have standard packages prepared and may inadvertently have charges in the proposal that would not be required for burial at a national cemetery.
 For example, most funeral packages include the vault and other grave site services.
 Make sure these charges are not included.